EdgeVPN/ipop-project.github.io/_pages/trial.md

 ## Step 1: request accounts and configuration file

-Click here to get started, and will review your request and contact you by email to provide you with configuration files.
+[Click here enter your request](https://forms.gle/2TTrt9nV32pFAHbb9); we will review and contact you by email to provide you with configuration files.
 The information we ask for is:

 * Contact email
 * Project name